harvesthq/platform/trello.md

 The completed integration is not only easy to implement, it achieves a very seamless integration experience for the end-user.
 A Trello user will be able to track time to a Trello card.

-Watch a demo (enabled via a custom Chrome Extension to simulate the front-end integration): http://www.youtube.com/watch?v=3XvwvhWirU0
+* Watch a demo (enabled via a custom Chrome Extension to simulate the front-end integration): http://www.youtube.com/watch?v=3XvwvhWirU0
+* You can also create a free trial for testing: https://www.getharvest.com/signup

 Completing the integration a matter of 2 simple steps.